 Tree Benefits Calculator

-EcologyCalculate the environmental benefits of planting trees — CO₂ absorbed, oxygen produced, and rainwater intercepted per year based on tree type and number planted.
+EcologyCalculate the environmental benefits of planting trees — CO₂ absorbed, oxygen produced, and rainwater intercepted per year based on tree type.

 CO₂ Absorbed per Year (kg)